No products in the cart.

 Japanese maple bonsai is an outdoor plant, just like its natural habitat.
 Growing these ornamental shrubs in the garden needs light shade from the midday heat.
 This helps protect the delicate leaves, especially in the Japanese red maple bonsai variety.

 The green leaf variety can handle more sun with partial shade to keep the young shoots vibrant.
 But as with most variegated plants, the red-leaved types in too much shade revert to green.
 Finding the proper lighting to protect them from excessive wind is also necessary.

 Inside the home, they need dappled sun for most of the day, with bright sun in the morning and evening

 Bonsai Trees Watering Needs

 The Acer palmatum needs frequent watering, especially in hot climates and during the growing season.
 Yet, during winter, you can get away without watering often.
-For a healthy tree, it is best to water them with alkaline and lime-free water.
+It is best to water a healthy tree with alkaline and lime-free water.

-So, whether grown indoors or outside, the soil needs to be kept moist but not soggy.
-That is why your bonsai pot needs good drainage for the excess water to run freely.
-You may also find that some bonsai trees can tolerate drought a bit more but not the Japanese maple trees.
+So, whether grown indoors or outside, the soil must be moist but not soggy.
+Your bonsai pot needs good drainage for the excess water to run freely.
+You may also find that some bonsai trees can tolerate drought more than Japanese maple trees.